p-costa/SNaC/utils/snac_grid_generator/README.md

 base-plus-remainder decomposition as `initmpi`, so they show the actual local subdomain cuts for the selected block.
-The `+X/-X`, `+Y/-Y`, and `+Z/-Z` buttons provide fitted orthographic views with pan and zoom; `Fit` returns to the free-orbit perspective view.
+The `+X/-X`, `+Y/-Y`, and `+Z/-Z` buttons provide fitted orthographic views with pan, zoom, and free rotation.
+Rotating keeps the orthographic projection but leaves the exact axis view; `Fit` returns to the free-orbit perspective view.
 `Fit selection` frames the checked blocks without changing the active view.
 Checked blocks can also be hidden or isolated, and `Show all` restores the full scene.
 The clipping tool exposes an X/Y/Z section plane with position and